0xTas/FLUTE-WELL/README.md

 Then, run `cargo build --release` and use the created binary in the `./target/release` directory.<br>
 <br>
 > [!IMPORTANT]
-> When running `cargo test`, the `-- --test-threads 1` flag should be passed to prevent multiple tests from attempting to play the flute at the same time.
+> When running `cargo test`, the `-- --test-threads 1` flag should be passed to prevent multiple tests from attempting to play the flute at the same time.<br>
-> You can also set your `RUST_LOG` environment variable to "info" or "debug", and then use the flag `--nocapture` in order to see potentially helpful information in the terminal.
+> You can also set your `RUST_LOG` environment variable to "info" or "debug", and then use the flag `--nocapture` in order to see potentially helpful information in the terminal.<br>
 > Example: `cargo test -- --test-threads 1 --nocapture`.